soundio/sequence-json/README.md

 `name` – STRING, optional<br/>
 An arbitrary string.

+`author` – OBJECT, optional<br/>
+An object containing details of the author.

 `url` – URL STRING, optional<br/>
 Points to a resource where this sequence can be fetched as JSON.